Ryanel/Cedille/doc/Console Framebuffer.md

 2. It blocks the kernel main thread, as it is the only thread
 3. Does this PER CHARACTER PRINTED.

 The solution was to avoid hardware accesses until necessary.
 The framebuffer is used like the old hardware framebuffer was used, but blits every `100 ticks` (`100ms` by default) and all at once to the screen.
-This prevents IO blocking, and allows the software to boot in  `9ms` since the system clock was initialized.
+This prevents IO blocking, and allows the software to boot in  `9ms` (best case) since the system clock was initialized.

 It refreshes every `100ms` because user interaction does not require high frame rates on a text mode console.
-It can be flushed / written to independant of the timer, and should be triggered before critical sections, so the user has all data on screen in the event of a crash (Possibly in a function like `kernel_doperiodic()`
+It can be flushed / written to independent of the timer, and should be triggered before critical sections, so the user has all data on screen in the event of a crash (in a function like `kernel_doperiodic()`

 Features
 --------------------